 The program is designed to prepare clinicians for assuming the role of an independent, innovative, recovery-focused, and competent practicing professional.
-Through intensive supervision, direct client contact across a variety mental health settings, consortium-wide didactic seminars involving multiple disciplines, and consortium-wide leadership training, interns are provided with gradually increasing responsibilities as they progress toward greater autonomy over the course of their 12 months of training.
-WKPIC strives for the development of clinical competence, multicultural competence, and strong professional identity.
+Through intensive supervision, direct client contact, didactic seminars involving multiple disciplines, and specific leadership training, interns are provided with gradually increasing responsibilities as they progress toward greater autonomy over the course of their 12 months of training.
+The internship strives for the development of clinical competence, multicultural competence, and strong professional identity.

-The internship utilizes a practitionerscholar model, and emphasizes integrating supervised clinical hours and didactic experiences, with strong emphasis on fostering multicultural and ethical competence.
-Interns are expected to develop strong clinical skills with patients from diverse socioeconomic and cultural backgrounds, gain a secure understanding of mental health care across a spectrum reaching from hospital-based services to traditional outpatient care with an integrated healthcare component, outreach, and consultation with other clinical and community-based professionals and organizations.
-Interns also gain experience with supervision of doctoral-level practicum students.
+The internship utilizes a practitioner-scholar model, and emphasizes integrating supervised clinical hours and didactic experiences with emphasis on fostering multicultural and ethical competence.
+Interns are expected to develop strong clinical skills with patients from diverse socioeconomic and cultural backgrounds, gain a secure understanding of mental health care across a spectrum reaching from hospitalbased services to other clinical and community-based options and organizations.
+Interns also gain experience with supervision of doctoral-level practicum students, when available.

-The internship year begins September 1st and it is a 12-month, full-time program for three interns.
-The stipend for each intern will be \$23,670.
+WKPIC currently holds membership in APPIC, adheres to APPIC Match policies, and participates in APPIC Match.
+The Online APPI must be utilized by all applicants applying to our program.
+Supplemental materials are not required.
+Three letters of reference are required, two of which must be from clinical supervisors.
+The internship year begins September 1st and it is a 12-month, full-time program for three interns, with slots filled exclusively through APPIC Match.
+The stipend for each intern will be \$32,000.
 In addition, there is an attractive benefit package including health, dental and life insurance, professional liability insurance, holiday leave, paid time off and other appropriate benefits.
 Boosters and vaccinations, including yearly flu and pneumonia shots, are offered at no cost to interns through Western State Hospital.